-Leadership and teaching Professional learning and

-support for the development of leadership and teaching across the entire workforce.
+Leadership and Teaching Professional learning and support for the development of leadership and teaching across the entire workforce.

-Curriculum for Wales

-Professional learning and

-support for Curriculum for
+Curriculum for Wales Professional learning and support for curriculum for Wales.

-Wales.

 Health, Wellbeing and Equity

-Professional learning and support

-to improve health and wellbeing,

-with a particular focus on

-vulnerable and disadvantaged
+Professional learning and support to improve health and wellbeing, with a practical focus on vulnerable and disadvantaged groups.

-groups.

-Governors: Provide a broad range of professional learning and support.
+Governors: Provide a broad range of professional learning support.